Australian flag debate: History

 Malcolm Turnbull, former chairman (1993–2000) of the Australian Republican Movement and head of the official "Yes" case committee for the 1999 Australian republic referendum, left the board of Ausflag in 1994 after being asked for his resignation and in 2004 joined the Australian National Flag Association.

 In 2015, with the flag debate in New Zealand continuing, discussion on the Australian flag arose in the media.
 This included the issue being raised publicly by Labor MP Tim Watts.

-In 2016, designer and social entrepreneur Murray Bunton created the Unity Flag.